 We initially entered into employment and non-compete agreements with all of our executive officers in June 2004.
 These agreements had two (2) year terms and were superseded by new agreements dated February 13, 2006.
-We subsequently entered into two additional agreements with similar terms - one with Michael A. Tatoian dated July 26, 2007 and one with Timothy R. Horne dated January 3, 2008 and effective April 1, 2008.
+We subsequently entered into two additional agreements with similar terms-one with Michael A. Tatoian dated July 26, 2007 and one with Timothy R. Horne dated January 3, 2008 and effective April 1, 2008.
 Technical amendments to these agreements were made by an agreement dated as of January 1, 2008 to comply with Internal Revenue Code 409A.
-Our agreement with Patrick J. Bagley terminated effective April 1, 2008 in connection with his retirement from his position as our Senior Vice President-Finance and Chief Financial Officer.
 The agreements are substantially identical in the following respects.